This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 1. Bake: To get the filling to set up all the way and to finish baking the shortbread base, you will bake the bars for around 20 minutes until they are just set.
 The way to test whether they are done is to jiggle them.
 If they are really wobbly, bake a few minutes longer.
 But they should still have a slight jiggle in the center when they are ready to come out.
 Cool completely and stick them in the fridge to chill for at least a couple of hours or overnight.

-a pan of chilled lemon bars without the meringue topping
+A pan of chilled lemon bars without the meringue topping.

 1. Make the meringue: When you are ready to finish and serve the bars, whisk the egg whites, sugar, cream of tart, and salt in a double boiler.
 I use a heat-safe glass bowl that I can nestle on top of a smaller saucepan over a couple inches of boiling water without the bottom of the bowl actually touching the water, which should just be simmering gently.
 Whisk until the sugar dissolves and the meringue mixture reaches between 135 and 140°F on an instant read or candy thermometer (affiliate link), then remove this from the heat and beat on high speed with a hand mixer until stiff peaks form.